PostHog/posthog.com/contents/handbook/strategy/strategy.md

 **Where do we want to get to?**

-In 2026 we will **IPO with $100M ARR.** To achieve this, Posthog will need to be **the standard devtool for building better products**
+In 2026 we will _go public with $100M ARR._ To achieve this, Posthog will need to be _the standard devtool for building better products._

 **How do we get there?**

-* **Unlock unserved segments:** Build for customers that can’t use cloud offerings because of data control or scale
+* Build for unserved customers that can’t use cloud offerings because of data control or scale
-* **Grow our community:** Build a strong and successful developer community around Posthog
+* Grow a strong and successful developer community around Posthog
-* **Convert customers:** Convert our biggest users to paying customers
+* Convert our biggest users to paying customers
-* **Go broad:** Build all the tools our customers need to build better products
+* Go broad and develop all the tools our customers need to build better products
-* **Build partnerships:** Partner with others to build plugins and deploy our tools
+* Partner with others to build plugins and deploy our tools
-* **Ride the privacy wave:** Ride the wave of data control triggered by growing in privacy regulation
+* Ride the industry wave of increasing data control that has been triggered by growing privacy regulation

 ### What should we be working on today?

 **The mechanics of success**

-Revenue is critical for us to IPO** **but we won't set short-term revenue targets.
-We focus on [metrics within our control that contribute more to our revenue in the long-term.](https://app.posthog.com/dashboard/20464)
+Revenue is critical for us to go public _but we won't set short-term revenue targets_ as revenue is an output metric to several other inputs.
+Instead, we think it is more appropriate to focus on [metrics within our control that contribute more to our revenue in the long-term.](https://app.posthog.com/dashboard/20464)

 * **[Quality signups](https://app.posthog.com/insights/ujGv0WqI?events=%5B%5D&actions=%5B%7B%22id%22%3A%2212308%22%2C%22math%22%3A%22dau%22%2C%22name%22%3A%22High%20quality%20sign%20ups%22%2C%22type%22%3A%22actions%22%2C%22order%22%3A0%7D%5D&display=ActionsLineGraph&insight=TRENDS&interval=week&date_from=-90d&new_entity=%5B%5D&properties=%5B%7B%22key%22%3A%22is_organization_first_user%22%2C%22type%22%3A%22event%22%2C%22value%22%3A%5B%22true%22%5D%2C%22operator%22%3A%22exact%22%7D%2C%7B%22key%22%3A%22hubspot_score%22%2C%22type%22%3A%22person%22%2C%22value%22%3A%2270%22%2C%22operator%22%3A%22gt%22%7D%5D&breakdown_type&filter_test_accounts=true#fromDashboard=20464):** Volume of quality organizations signing up
 * **[Conversion to paid](https://app.posthog.com/insights/M5KDFdvX?events=%5B%5D&actions=%5B%7B%22id%22%3A%2212308%22%2C%22name%22%3A%22High%20quality%20sign%20ups%22%2C%22type%22%3A%22actions%22%2C%22order%22%3A0%2C%22properties%22%3A%5B%7B%22key%22%3A%22is_organization_first_user%22%2C%22type%22%3A%22event%22%2C%22value%22%3A%5B%22true%22%5D%2C%22operator%22%3A%22exact%22%7D%2C%7B%22key%22%3A%22realm%22%2C%22type%22%3A%22event%22%2C%22value%22%3A%5B%22cloud%22%5D%2C%22operator%22%3A%22exact%22%7D%5D%7D%2C%7B%22id%22%3A%2212299%22%2C%22name%22%3A%22User%20paid%20on%20cloud%20or%20self%20hosted%22%2C%22type%22%3A%22actions%22%2C%22order%22%3A1%7D%5D&display=FunnelViz&insight=FUNNELS&interval=week&date_from=-30d&exclusions=%5B%5D&properties=%5B%5D&funnel_to_step=1&funnel_viz_type=trends&funnel_from_step=0&filter_test_accounts=true&funnel_window_interval=12&funnel_window_interval_unit=month#fromDashboard=20464):** Rate at which quality sign-ups become paid customers